9 Louisiana Beers to Expand your Palate

-If anything, it’s worthy of a visit just for the beautiful sunset on the Mississippi River.
-Check out the video above!
+If anything, it’s worthy of a visit just for the Frenchmen St. experience when the sun goes down.

 This year round beer was just given an overhaul by the Great Raft team from a Pale Lager to a Dry-Hopped Pilsner, and it came out great.
 From their press release, Putting the “Southern” in Southern Drawl: